tannewt/wa-law.org/bill/2021-22/hb/1412/S2/README.md

 4. **Upon motion by the offender, the court shall waive all but one previously imposed fee under this section.**

+## Section 20
+> This section adds a new section to an existing chapter [3.66](/rcw/03_district_courts—courts_of_limited_jurisdiction/3.66_jurisdiction_and_venue.md).
+Here is the [modified chapter](rcw/03_district_courts—courts_of_limited_jurisdiction/3.66_jurisdiction_and_venue.md) for context.

+"Legal financial obligation" means a sum of money that is ordered by a district or municipal court of the state of Washington for legal financial obligations which may include restitution to the victim, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation that is assessed to the offender as a result of a conviction.
+Legal financial obligations may also include payment to a public agency of the expense of an emergency response to the incident resulting in the conviction, subject to RCW 38.52.430.

 ## Section 21
 > This section modifies existing section [10.01.170](/rcw/10_criminal_procedure/10.001_general_provisions.md).
 Here is the [modified chapter](rcw/10_criminal_procedure/10.001_general_provisions.md) for context.